im3zero/OpenSS/README.md

-# this is the commitend file on 24.04.17
+# this is the commited file on 24.04.17
 ### Next week !!!